A5H73Y/Parkour/docs/tutorials/parkour-config.md

     CompletedCourseJoinMessage: false
     # Should deprecated commands be included in auto-tab and help menus
     IncludeDeprecatedCommands: false
+    # Include the currency name in economy related messages
+    CurrencyName: true

   # Time output settings
   # Colour codes can be used, however they need to be in a format which is ignored by the format processor.
 Surround each colour code with ''&b'' for it to be ignored.